Almarch/tamaR/README.md

 ### 2.3.
 Babysitting

-To automatically care for your virtual pet, call the `babysit` function on your running Tamagotchi.
+To provide automatic care for your virtual pet, call the `babysit` function on your running Tamagotchi.
 The `end` argument provides a date at which the automatic care should stop.

 ```r
 guizmo$start()